Florida Center for the Book Designates Beloved Children’s Author Syd Hoff’s Miami Beach Home a Literary Landmark

 Continuing southeast to the coast, you soon come to Daytona Beach and Lilian Place, where Stephen Crane stayed after surviving a disastrous shipwreck off the nearby coast.
 His book, The Open Boat, is a fictional account of his ordeal.
 Moving southwest, just outside Orlando, is the town of Eatonville, where Zora Neale Hurston lived and wrote Their Eyes Were Watching God.

 Returning to the coast, you may visit poet Laura (Riding) Jackson’s cottage in Wabasso; then move on to Stuart, the town where journalist Ernest Lyons lived and worked.
 Continuing south, you will soon arrive in Fort Lauderdale, where John D. MacDonald’s fictional hero Travis McGee kept his houseboat, the Busted Flush at what is now the Bahia Mar Yachting Center at the Radisson Bahia Mar Beach Resort.
 Then drive through Surfside where Isaac Bashevis Singer lived and worked in his later years.

 Florida’s world-famous Key West was the home or winter home of Elizabeth Bishop, Robert Frost, John Hersey, José Martí, Wallace Stevens, former President Harry S. Truman, and Tennessee Williams.

 Your literary journey may now take you to Florida’s southwest Gulf coast and the city of Venice, where Walter Farley, author of the Black Stallion series, lived and worked.
 A plaque and a permanent display of his work are at the Venice Area Public Library.

-Download a brochure of Florida's historic Literary Landmarks
+Download a brochure of Florida's historic Literary Landmarks (PDF)

 Required Plug-in for PDFs: Adobe® Reader®